ca-carr/smart_contracts/seminar-5/README.md

 This guide is intended as an educational template.
 If you have improvements or want to use it in your own course or project, feel free to fork it or submit issues.

----

-## 📜 License

-MIT License — free to use, adapt, or remix for your own launches.